learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 In order to create a pivot table, we need to just call the `dataframe.pivot()` method and specify the `index` column, the `columns` to put in our pivot table, and the `value` to put in each cell.

-For example, let's look at a pivot table you'll create in the next lab:
+For example, let's look at a pivot table:

 ```python
 some_dataframe.pivot(index='State', columns='Gender', values='Deaths_mean')